|SIYE Time:5:30 on 18th June 2018|

 “No-” I started but she called from behind her retreating shoulder,

 Everyone started screaming as the Inquisitorial Squad moved about the crowd.
 People ran, pushed and shoved themselves out of the way.
 I grabbed Luna’s hand and dove into the moving swarm.
 I got stepped on, and my hair was pulled but there was nowhere else to go.
 That was until I felt a rather rough hand grab my arm, pulling me back.

 I fought against it but it was too strong.

 Someone had grabbed Luna too; I could see her struggling through the corner of my eye.

 “Let go of me,” I yelled at the Slytherin who was pushing me around.

-As he said this I was desperately trying my hardest to kick the large girl in the shin, but it wasn’t working out so well.
+I was desperately trying my hardest to kick the large girl in the shin, but it wasn’t working out so well.